Skip to main content

 Cumulus Serverless RDS Cluster Module

 Cumulus provides a Terraform module that will deploy an Aurora Serverless RDS cluster.
-If you are using this module to create your RDS cluster, you can configure the autoscaling timeout action, the cluster minimum and maximum capacity, and more as seen in the supported variables for the module.
+If you are using this module to create your RDS cluster, you can configure the cluster minimum and maximum capacity, and more as seen in the supported variables for the module.

 Optional: Manage RDS Database with pgAdmin